cuhseondruh/tip_calculator/README.md

-Built the executable with the commands
+Built the executable with the commands in powershell on windows not in linux wsl

 `cd \\wsl.localhost\Ubuntu\home\cas\design_build\tip_calculator`